saifulkhan/rampvis-ontology-management-ui/README.md

 # RAMPVIS ONTOLOGY MANAGEMENT

-This is an Angular-based user interface for RAMPVIS operations, e.g., data and ontology management, propagation, etc.
+This is an Angular-based user interface for RAMPVIS operations, e.g., data and ontology management, propagation, etc. The key dependencies are,

-Main dependencies

 - Node version 14.17.1
 - Angular 12